Earth2Adam/earth2adam.github.io/index.md

 I love movies, all types of music, and most of all, playing in adult sports leagues with my friends.
 I have recently found talents in ultimate frisbee and flag football, and arguable my greatest accomplishment in my life was winning our competitive indoor soccer league at Clemson.

-While you’re here, you might as well check out some of my projects and try to solve a crossword or three!